qiaolinhan/giao/havingfun/tracking/fusion/Read_FIReGANforFusion.md

 For UnmatchGAN:
 * Additional capability of learning to generate approximate infrared images based on source visible ones.
 * The fusion process requires perfectly aligned source images.
-* For the perticular context of fire images, this could prove a significant advantage for the researchcommunity given the burden of obtaining perfectly matched visible-infrared fire images on realistic operative scenarios.
+* For the particular context of fire images, this could prove a significant advantage for the research community given the burden of obtaining perfectly matched visible-infrared fire images on realistic operative scenarios.

 ### Metrics